 No matter which kind of application your team decides to use, it will be important to understand the budget that your organization is able to dedicate towards its development and deployment.
 It is hard to build a strong custom-code or Power Platform application without the proper investment required for either application to succeed.

-Power Platform applications also requirement design and build investments, but with a wider range of possibilities than custom-coded applications.
+Power Platform applications require major design and build investments, but with a wider range of possibilities out-of-the-box than custom-coded applications.
 The built-in capabilities of the Power Platform lower the barrier required to create a high-quality application.
 While these abilities do not make it easier to build, having the Power Platform itself is an advantage compared to building an application from scratch.

 Custom-coded applications require a large investment to successfully design and build.
 The talent and development hours required to build an effective application creates a high barrier for entry.
 This higher bar increases the time needed for the application to make a return on investment.
 Maintaining a custom-coded application can also be a costly endeavor, as your organization will need to care for the entire stack behind the application, not just the platform it is built upon.